-Easy Slow Cooker Chicken Lo Mein – Perfect healthy crock-pot recipe for busy weeknights with authentic restaurant quality ingredients.
-Best of all, ONLY 15 minutes to prep with a step-by-step video & way better than takeout!
+Easy Slow Cooker Chicken Lo Mein – The perfect healthy crock-pot recipe for busy weeknights with authentic restaurant quality ingredients.
+Best of all, ONLY 15 minutes to prep & way better than takeout.
+Make it for your weekly meal prep & leftovers make great work lunches.
+Plus a video!

 To stay up to date with my latest posts as soon as I post them, you can follow me on Feedly.